 Hoist by His Own Petard: Jessiebelle in "Broken Souls".
 A lot of the cardboard villains in Cori's fics tend to get this as well.

 Humiliation Conga: Cori seems to get off on doing this to Ash later on in her series.

-She once explicitly stated that porn fanart and fics of American cartoon characters is awful and wrong because "that's not what they're about", but Pokemon porn is A-OK because Pokemon is Japanese, and as we all know, anime is nothing but sophisticated adult material, and that includes the children's video game franchise cash-ins.
+She once explicitly stated that porn fanart and fics of American cartoon characters is awful and wrong because "that's not what they're about", but Pokemon porn is A-OK because Pokemon is Japanese, and as we all know, anime is nothing but sophisticated adult material, and that includes the anime based off of a family-friendly video game franchise.

 Identical Granddaughter: Jessie notes how her paternal grandmother looks almost exactly like an older version of her.